Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 Key Takeaways for Your Science Teaching

-- Make your purpose visible: Begin science lessons with a clear question or phenomenon pupils are investigating.
+- Make your purpose visible: Begin science lessons with a clear question or phenomenon learners are investigating.
 "Today we're answering: Why do some materials float and others sink?" focuses attention more than "Today we're doing density."

 - Build concepts systematically: Science understanding is cumulative.
 KS3 builds foundations for KS4 GCSE.
 Each lesson should connect to previous understanding and preview future concepts.